sawradip/Unsupervised_Fluid_Dynamics_2D/readme.md

 python demo_interactive.py --mu=0.5 --rho=4 --dt=4
 ```

-## Control of Vortex Shedding Frequency
+## Control of Vortex Sheqdding Frequency

 As our fluid models are fully differentiable, gradients of the fluid simulation can be easily computed with backpropagation through time.
 We demonstrate this in a proof of concept experiment that aims at controling the fluid velocity such that the vortex shedding frequency behind an obstacle matches a predefined target frequency.